kaleoyster/ak-blog/index.md

 :published: true
 ---

-**Hello!
-Everyone**🖖
+**Hello!**🖖

 * 💻 🧪 I'm interested in computer science
-* 📚 I'm currently a Ph.D. candidate at University of Nebraska at Omaha
+* 📚    I'm currently ABD Ph.D. candidate at University of Nebraska at Omaha
 * 🌁 I'm currently working on developing models to predict future bridge maintenances
 * 🤖 I'm looking to collaborate on Ml/AI projects